 After you sign in, you will be taken to the simulator.
 Your previously saved scenarios will be available in the Policy Scenario Selector and in the Comparisons pane.

-Clicking on the “Powered by Energy Innovation” logo on the right side of the header bar will open a browser tab showing the home page of Energy Innovation: Policy and Technology LLC, the company that developed the Energy Policy Simulator.
+Clicking on the Energy Innovation logo on the right side of the header bar will open a browser tab showing the home page of Energy Innovation: Policy and Technology LLC, the organization that developed the Energy Policy Simulator.

 Ideas for User Goals

 The Energy Policy Simulator does not define a specific goal that users should be striving to achieve through their policy packages.
 Nonetheless, even after learning how to operate the web application interface, some users may not know exactly how they wish to use it.
 Therefore, we provide some ideas for goals that might be of interest to users:

 - You may try to design a policy package that achieves the U.S. 2025 emissions target, either using your favorite policies or low-cost policies.